-Patients should give Advanced Rheumatology of Houston a call today at (281) 766-7886.
-Of course, patients in Spring, TX and The Woodlands, TX may also stop by the clinic in The Woodlands and schedule an appointment.
-Allow us to be your rheumatologist in Spring TX.
+Prospective patients can give Advanced Rheumatology of Houston a call on the phone today at (281) 766-7886.
+Of course, patients in Spring, TX, can also stop by the medical center in The Woodlands, TX.
+Schedule an appointment there too.
+Allow our expert doctors to function as your rheumatologist in Spring, TX.

-- Spring, TX is home to Collins Park, a 55-acres creekside outdoor recreational area.
+- We are home to Collins Park, 55-acres of creekside outdoor recreational area.

-- CNN’s Money Magazine voted Spring, TX as one of the most affordable places to live in the country.
+- Money Magazine, from CNN, voted Spring, TX, as one of the most affordable places to live in the US.

-- Old Town Spring downtown area holds over 150 restaurants, galleries, and other attractions.
+- The Old Town Spring downtown area has over 150 restaurants, galleries, and other attractions.